magrathj/Classify-Trips/README.md

 This project uses data taken from http://archive.researchdata.leeds.ac.uk/57/7/Combined_Data.zip the leads data archieve.
 The data taken from the on-board CAN and has vehicle trips around 4 different routes.
 Similarly, it has a classification of the driving style for each trip into calm, normal and aggressive.

-The first part of this project looks to classify the trips into which route they took using a Keras CNN model to classify the timeseries features.
+The first part of this project looks to classify the trips into which route they took using a Keras CNN model to classify the timeseries features like the accelerator, velocity, steerwheel readings.

+The second part uses an LSTM model to try and improve the accuracy of the model.